Last Updated Date: July, 2022.

 This Client Services Agreement (including each Service Order (as defined below), Service Specific Terms (as defined below) and any and all exhibits, documents and policies attached or referenced herein or therein, this “Agreement”) is between Lunchbox Technologies Inc., a Delaware corporation (“Lunchbox”) and the person or entity listed on the signature page of the applicable Service Order (“Customer”).

-By accepting this Agreement, either by clicking a box indicating your acceptance, executing a Service Order, or other document that references this Agreement, by using (or making any payment for) the Services, or by otherwise indicating your acceptance of this Agreement, you: (1) agree to this Agreement on behalf of the organization, company, or other legal entity for which you act (“Customer”); and (2) represent that you have the authority to bind Customer to this Agreement.
+By accepting this Agreement, either by clicking a box indicating your acceptance, executing a Service Order, or other document that references this Agreement, by using (or making any payment for) the Services, or by otherwise indicating your acceptance of this Agreement, you: (1) agree to this Agreement on behalf of the Customer; and (2) represent that you have the authority to bind Customer to this Agreement.
 If you do not have such authority, or if you do not agree with this Agreement, you must not accept this Agreement and may not use the Services.

 The parties agree as follows:

 A. “Applicable Law” means all international, federal, state, provincial, and local laws, regulations, binding regulatory guidance, directives, and governmental requirements applicable to the Services, or either party’s performance under this Agreement.

 B. “Authorized Users” means Customer's employees, consultants, contractors, and agents (i) who are authorized by Customer to access and use the Services under the rights granted to Customer pursuant to this Agreement and (ii) for whom access to the Services has been purchased under a Service Order.